nyahehnagi/oystercard/README.md

 # Oystercard

-Program to emaulate the Oystercard system at TFL.
+Program to emulate the Oystercard system at TFL.

 The purpose of this program is to improve on our TDD, OO design, pair programming, and code qwuality skills